-For example, your company still has to pay taxes where it generates value and import goods into the EU if your company makes them outside.
+For example, your company still has to pay taxes where it generates value and it still has to import goods into the EU if your company makes them outside.
 And if you require a physical presence inside the EU, such as a financial institution seeking EU passporting rights from the regulator, then e-Residency is not going to help that.

 You can choose to register your company where you want, but it’s usually expensive and complex to do so in a different country to where you live so only people with enough resources and expertise could do so until now.
 You would have needed to find local partners and keep scanning or posting signatures, for example.

 Our country is different because it’s the first borderless digital nation that not only has a fantastic business environment for entrepreneurs, but also an advanced digital infrastructure that enables it to be accessed from anywhere in the world.

 Policy makers have been coming to Estonia to understand the success of our digital nation and the growth of e-Residency.
 This has stepped up a gear recently because Estonia now holds the Presidency of the EU Council and has been encouraging digital reform across the continent.
 Some world leaders have even received e-Residency during their visits, including German Chancellor Angela Merkel and Japanese Prime Minister Shinzo Abe.
 Even French President Emmanuel Macron said he wanted to become an e-resident at the recent Tallinn Digital Summit.